MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_featureupdates.md

 For more information, see:
 - [Create a custom playlist](custom_createnewplaylist.md).
 - [Create a subcategory](custom_createnewcat.md)

-> [!NOTE]
-> Support for the Dutch language will not be included in the upcoming release of multi-language support for learning pathways.
-We will continue to evaluate new language options in the future.

 ## November 2019 Version 3.0 Feature Updates
 Based largely on customer feedback, the following new features have been added to Microsoft 365 learning pathways version 3.0.